MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/30-web-services/10-REST-JSON/20-rest-implemented/codelab01/README.md

 ## Technical Requirements
 - Use Spring Boot (starter-web)
-- Create an in memory datastructure that functions as a 'database'.
+- Create an in memory data structure that functions as a 'database'.
     - Provide some initial data in your 'database'
 - Use DTO's and Mappers
     - Do your own research!
 Why would one use DTO's?